ssk12o/sop-site/regulamin-sop1-en.md

   - The number of points obtained for the subsequent stages of the laboratory task is given at the time of checking by the teacher and written on a sheet with the content of the task
   - The number of points obtained for entry is displayed in moodle after the test is completed
-  - Points from both parts of the laboratory are placed in the nose no later than 24 hours after the class.
-The number of points inscribed in the usos determines the final grade
+  - Points from both parts of the laboratory are placed in usos no later than 24 hours after the class.
+The number of points in usos determines the final grade

 - Final evaluation